alexania/HorticultureClub/src/content/gatherings/moss-expedition-august-2025.md

     reflection: "The blood lilies burned like lanterns in the undergrowth.
 I left with moss in my pockets and mystery in my heart."
 ---

-On a morning veiled in mist and mystery, Custodians Ferngrove and Zephyrmire ventured into the Derivco Greenbelt in pursuit of terrarium-worthy moss colonies.
+On a morning veiled in mist and mystery, Custodians Kelpgrove and Zephyrmire ventured into the Derivco Greenbelt in pursuit of terrarium-worthy moss colonies.
 Though the skies were gentle and the humidity ideal, the expedition was met with an unexpected and most foul miasma—an emanation from the nearby sewage station, whose treated effluent had been released into the creek.
 The air was thick, the spirits... conflicted.

 Undeterred, the Custodians pressed deeper into the greenbelt, guided by instinct and the promise of botanical communion.